mjrealm/homelab/README.md

 This project was created to automate my personal homelab, following [GitOps](https://codefresh.io/learn/gitops/) principles.

 This is **not** a framework.
-However, you can customize and extend it the way you want.
+However, you can customize and extend it in any way you want.

 > **What is a homelab?**
 >